Martinez Zogo

-Arsène Salomon Mbani Zogo (22 September 1972 – 17 January 2023), better known as Martinez Zogo, was a Cameroonian journalist and radio presenter known for his radio show Embouteillage, which reported upon government corruption in Cameroon.
-In January 2023, Zogo was abducted, tortured and assassinated; over twenty members of Cameroon's intelligence service, the Direction générale de la recherche extérieure, have subsequently been arrested for his death.
+Arsène Salomon Mbani Zogo (22 September 1972 – 17 January 2023), better known as Martinezz Zogo, was a Cameroonian journalist and radio presenter known for his radio show Embouteillage, which reported upon government corruption in Cameroon.
+In January 2023, Zogo was abducted, tortured and assassinated; over twenty members of Cameroon's intelligence service, the Direction générale de la recherche extérieure, have subsequently been arrested for his death, in addition to Jean-Pierre Amougou Belinga, a Cameroonian media magnate.

 Early life

 Zogo was born on 22 September 1972 in Yaoundé, Cameroon, the son of Antoinette Essala and Zogo Moungou Victor.
 Zogo's father, a gendarme, was originally from the village of Etam Kouma, near Sa'a in the Lekié department of Centre Region.
 Zogo grew up in the Essos district of Yaoundé, and played football as a child; he initially considered a career in the sport until an injury caused him to stop playing.
 After a period as a dancer, he began to host public ceremonies under the pseudonym Martinez, eventually starting to host radio shows, despite having no formal training in journalism.